Kiryuumaru/NukeBuildHelpers/docs/BuildEntry.md

 ### Usage

-* Specify the value directly:
+* Specify the value directly

     ```csharp
     using NukeBuildHelpers.Entry.Extensions;